 Adobe Analytics Data Shows Cyber Monday Broke Online Sales Record with $7.9 Billion

-From Thanksgiving to Christmas, there’s a digitally-powered holiday shopathon going on even as in-store crowds seem to be shrinking.
+From November into New Year’s Eve, there’s a digitally-powered holiday shopathon going on even as in-store crowds seem to be shrinking.

 There are a number of factors contributing to this shift: